Start9Labs/cryptpad-startos/instructions.md

 ## General Usage

-Check out the [CryptPad docs](https://docs.cryptpad.org) for detailed instructions on how to use CryptPad
+Check out the [CryptPad docs](https://docs.cryptpad.org) for detailed instructions on how to use CryptPad.

 ## Accessing the Admin Panel